onepiece-coding/Next.js-Project-with-TypeScript/README.md

 This is a **Next.js** project that demonstrates key features such as **TypeScript integration**, **data fetching**, **error handling**, **dynamic routing**, and **CSS Modules**.
 The project fetches posts from the [JSON Placeholder API](https://jsonplaceholder.typicode.com/) and displays them in a clean, responsive UI.
 It also includes dynamic routing for individual posts and a custom error page for handling errors gracefully.

-This project is part of a tutorial video on the [**OnePiece Coding**](https://www.youtube.com/@OnePieceCoding) YouTube channel.

-📽️ Watch the video to learn how to build this project step-by-step!

 ---

 ## Features